 By The Human Interest Team

-Like eight other states (and counting), Colorado will require employers to offer a retirement benefit to employees
+Like 14 other states (and counting), Colorado will require employers to offer a retirement benefit to employees

-Colorado has joined the ranks of states requiring all but their smallest private-sector and nonprofit businesses to offer employees a retirement savings plan or enroll their eligible workers in a state-sponsored Roth Individual Retirement Account (IRA) plan.
-The Colorado Secure Savings Program (Senate Bill 20-200) was signed into law by Gov. Jared Polis in July 2020.
+Colorado has joined the ranks of states requiring a mandated retirement savings plan or enroll their eligible workers in a state-sponsored Roth Individual Retirement Account (IRA) plan.
+The Colorado Secure Savings Program (Senate Bill 20-200) was signed into law by Governor Jared Polis in July 2020.